 A single joystick nub is used to navigate the on-screen display, similar to the one found on LG's UltraGear monitors, like the LG 27GL850.

-We tested the 27" Razer Raptor 27, model number RZ39-0276, which is the only monitor made by Razer at this time.
+We tested the 27" Razer Raptor 27, model number RZ39-0276, which is the first monitor made by Razer.

 If someone comes across a different type of panel or if their Raptor 27 doesn't correspond to our review, let us know and we'll update the review.
 Note that some tests such as the gray uniformity may vary between individual units.